 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Film and digital mammography are similar in their ability to find cancer [1-3].
+Film and digital mammography are similar in their ability to find breast cancer [1-3].
 However, because digital images are viewed on a computer, they can be lightened or darkened, and certain sections can be enlarged and looked at more closely.
-This makes digital mammography better than film mammography for some women.
+This makes digital mammography a better screening tool than film mammography for some women.

 For women who don't fall in one of the above groups, film and digital mammography are similar in their ability to find breast cancer early.

 Learn more about mammography.

-When specificity is high, there are fewer false positive results, but more cases of true cancer are missed.
+When specificity is high, there are few false positive results, but more cases of true cancer are missed.

 No screening test has perfect sensitivity and perfect specificity.
 There's always a trade-off between the two.
 That is, when a test gains sensitivity, it loses some specificity.

 Learn more about the quality of screening tests.